About the strip > The 00s

 20 May 03

-Alex managed to get a job in ‘Industry’ working for his old client Mr Hardcastle and was able to exact a small revenge on his old boss Rupert.
+Alex managed to get a job in ‘industry’ working for his Northern metal-basher client Mr Hardcastle and was naturally able to turn the situation to his own advantage.

 13 Jun 03

-Which gave him the opportunity to provide employment for his one-time colleague Clive.
+Alex's job with Hardcastle may have been a professional come-down for him but at least it gave him the opportunity to provide employment for his old colleague Clive.

 29 Jul 03